kLabUM/StormReactor/README.md

 Tank             P1               R = 0.5
 ```

 ## Installation

 **Requirements**
 - python 3.6+
 - numpy
 - pyswmm 1.2.0+
 - scipy

+**PyPI**
 *StormReactor* is available through PyPI at https://pypi.python.org/pypi/StormReactor/.
+You can download and install *StormReactor* in your terminal using the command below.
+Please raise an issue on the repository or reach out if you run into any issues installing or using the package.

 ```bash
 $ pip install StormReactor
 ```

-Please raise an issue on the repository or reach out if you run into any issues installing or using the package.

 ## How to Use *StormReactor*